On checkable codes in group algebras: Code-checkable group algebras

-\begin{thm} Let $\cha K =p$ and let $B$ be a $p$-block of $KG$.
-Then the following are equivalent. \begin{itemize} \item[\rm a)] All right ideals in $B$ are checkable. \item[\rm b)] All left ideals are principal. \item[\rm c)] $B$ contains only one irreducible left module $M$ whose projective cover $P(M)$ is uni\-serial. \end{itemize} \end{thm} \begin{proof} First note that $B$ is a symmetric algebra (\cite{HB}, Chap.VII, Section 11). \\ $a) \Longleftrightarrow b)$ Let $I$ be a right ideal of $B$.
-Then $I= \ann_r^B(Bv)$ for some $v \in B$ if and only if $\ann_l^B(I) = Bv$.
-Since $\ann_r^B$ yields a bijection from the set of of left ideals in $B$ onto the set of right ideals in $B$ we are done. \\ The equivalence of b) and c) is essentially Theorem 2.1 of \cite{EG}.
-For the reader's convenience we repeat here the argument.\\ $b) \Longrightarrow c)$ Let $J=J(B)$ denote the Jacobson radical of $B$ and let $M$ be an irreducible left $B$-module with projective cover $P=P(M)$.
-Now we consider the left socle $\soc_l(P/J^k P)$ of $P/J^k P$ for a $k\in \N$.
+Next we have to show that $B$ contains only one irreducible left module.
+Let $J=J(B)$ denote the Jacobson radical of $B$ and $M$ be an irreducible left $B$-module with projective cover $P=P(M)$.
+Let $X$ be the largest submodule of $\soc_l(P/J^k P)$ whose irreducible components are all isomorphic to $M$.
 Since the full preimage of this completely irreducible module is a left ideal in $B$, it is principal, hence a factor module of $B$.
-This implies that $\soc_lP/J^k P)$ is a factor (and submodule) of $B/JB$ for all $k$.
-Doing this argument for a decomposition of $B$ into a direct sum of projective indecomposable left modules and counting all composition factors in the regular left module $B$ we see that all projective indecomposable left $B$-modules are uniserial. \\ Next we have to show that $B$ contains only one irreducible left module.
-Fix an indecomposable projective left module $P=P(M)$ of $B$.
-Now we argue as above by counting composition factors, but replace $\soc_l(P/J^k P)$ by its largest submodule whose irreducible components are all isomorphic to $M$.
-This leads to the fact that all composition factors of $P(M)$ are isomorphic to $M$. \\ Since the principal indecomposable modules in a block are connected we see that $B$ contains only one irreducible left module.\\ $c) \Longrightarrow b)$ Let $I$ be a left ideal of $B$.
+This implies that $X$ is a factor module of $B/JB$, for all $k$.
+Doing this argument for a decomposition of $B$ into a direct sum of projective indecomposable left modules and counting all composition factors in the regular left module $B$, we see that all composition factors of $P(M)$ are isomorphic to $M$. \\ Since the principal indecomposable modules in a block are connected, we get that $B$ contains only one irreducible left module.\\ $c) \Longrightarrow b)$ Let $I$ be a left ideal of $B$.
 If there exists $a \in B$ such that $I=Ba +JI$, then by Nakayama's Lemma $I =Ba$ and we are done.
 Thus it is sufficient to show that $I/JI$ is generated by one element as a $B$-left module.\\ First note that the condition in c) obviously implies that there is also exactly one irreducible right module in $B$ whose projective cover is uniserial.
 The corresponding irreducible right module is $\hat{M}=\ho_K(M,K)$ with the right structure